wade-cheng/r-git-tutorial/source/additional-explanations/why-version-control.md

 Our problem with _instant_ collaborative editing was that one person's editing can affect another's while they are working on separate things.
 Thus, picture a method of _delayed_ collaborative editing: an online repository of code will hold what has been collaborated on.
-But the key difference is that multiple people can make a copy of that repository to their own computer and make updates.
+The key difference is that multiple people can make a copy of that repository to their own computer and make updates.
 Once someone is ready to merge their computer's copy back into the repository, they can do so.
 The next person to merge may have to reconcile merge conflicts, but they will suffer no forgetfullness in doing so.

 The host for online repositories we use is called GitHub.
 The command-line software that can be used to transfer data and conduct merges is called Git.